python-websockets/websockets/docs/design.rst

 the queue or for :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` to terminate, whichever comes first.
 It relies on :func:`~asyncio.wait` for waiting on two futures in parallel.
-As a consequence, even though it's waiting on a :class:`~asyncio.Future` signalling the next message and on :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task`, it doesn't propagate cancellation to them.
+As a consequence, even though it's waiting on a :class:`~asyncio.Future` signaling the next message and on :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task`, it doesn't propagate cancellation to them.